omaxanderson/spotify-multi-playlist/README.md

    - Add ~~loading and~~ success/failure notifications when you hit ~~search or~~ submit
    - Clear out the search bar on click
    - Clear everything after successful submission
+   - Clear the error message on new submit